People

 MSc.
 Student (UEA Plant Genetics and Crop Improvement)

 Jason worked with Tufan to investigate nitrogen-responsive genes in Arabidopsis.
-A challenging year to be an MSc student, Jason’s project started the same week as the Covid lockdown.
+Jason’s project started the same week as the first Covid lockdown!

 Giovanni Gendarini 2019-20